dotnet/csharplang/proposals/csharp-8.0/ranges.md

 - The type has an accessible instance indexer which takes a single `int` as the argument.
 - The type does not have an accessible instance indexer which takes an `Index` as the first parameter.
 The `Index` must be the only parameter or the remaining parameters must be optional.

+A type is ***Countable*** if it  has a property named `Length` or `Count` with an accessible getter and a return type of `int`.
+The language can make use of this property to convert an expression of type `Index` into an `int` at the point of the expression without the need to use the type `Index` at all.
+In case both `Length` and `Count` are present, `Length` will be preferred.
+For simplicity going forward, the proposal will use the name `Length` to represent `Count` or `Length`.

 For such types, the language will act as if there is an index member of the form `T this[Index index]` where `T` is the return type of the `int` based indexer including any `ref` style annotations.
-The new member will have the same `get` and `set` members with matching accessibilty as the `int` indexer.
+The new member will have the same `get` and `set` members with matching accessibility as the `int` indexer.

 The new indexer will be implemented by converting the argument of type `Index` into an `int` and emitting a call to the `int` based indexer.
 For discussion purposes, lets use the example of `receiver[expr]`.
 The conversion of `expr` to `int` will occur as follows: